iamavu/iamavu.github.io/src/content/posts/05-Making-Medusa-My-First-CrackMe-Part-0x01.md

 _text ends
 ```

-### layering
+### LAYERING
 Now that we have seen code in all three forms, let's add some layers.
-I wrote another file `validate.c`---
+I wrote another file `validate.c`--
 ```c
 #include  <stdio.h>
 #include  <string.h>